The Biozone Mass Spectrometry Facility will resume operations as of Thursday, July 2, 2020.

 Small molecule analysis involves accurate mass determination and/or quantification of analytes in a given sample.
 Samples are analyzed, identified, and validated through comparison to chemical standards.
-Examples of samples include but are not limited to amino acids, fatty acids, vitamins, and short biopolymers.
+Examples of small molecule analytes include but are not limited to: amino acids, fatty acids, organic acids, vitamins, pharmaceuticals, and short biopolymers.

 Metabolomics is the measurement of the unique “chemical fingerprint” resulting from cellular processes in an organism.
 By observing changes in this fingerprint as a result of cellular perturbations (deletion, insertion, mutation, external stress), we can gain a better understanding of an organism’s biological mechanisms and any associated phenotypes.